dita-ot/dita-ot/README.markdown

 Prerequisites
 -------------

-In order to build DITA-OT, you’ll need:
+In order to build and use DITA-OT, you’ll need:

 * Java Development Kit 5.0 or newer
 * Apache Ant 1.7.1 or newer.